survivejs/webpack-book/manuscript/developing/01_getting_started.md

 1. Set up `src/index.js` with something like `console.log("Hello world");`.
 2. Execute `npx wp`.
 Webpack will discover the source file by convention.
 3. Examine `dist/main.js`.
 You should see webpack bootstrap code that begins executing the code.
 Below the bootstrap, you should find something familiar.

+T> You can display the exact path of the executables using `npm bin`.
+Most likely it points to `./node_modules/.bin`.

 ## Setting up assets